UnitedPlanet/intrexx-in-docker/README.md

 ## Is this deployment scalable?

-Yes.
+Yes, starting with version 10.15.0.
 See above on how.

 ## Can I have multiple portals?